 A spectacular place to meet, inspire, engage and motivate

-On the edge of the Western world, in an area known as the Kingdom, a truly spectacular business events destination awaits;
+Situated on the edge of the Western world, in an area known as the Kingdom, a truly spectacular business events destination awaits.

 Kerry…where ancient history and future worlds collide.